henriqueinonhe/promises-training/README.md

 As one might imagine, the number of generated tests is sometimes HUGE, so we have a **cap** on the maximum number of tests that are run.

-Also, to prevent biases, we don't run tests in the order they were generated, but instead, we **shuffle** them.
+Also, to prevent biases, we don't run tests in the order they were generated, instead, we **shuffle** them.

 This shuffling happens right after the tests are first generated, so that tests are **deterministic**, that is, every time you run graph exercises tests, you'll be running the same **subset** of tests.